 Watermelon is a great fruit that helps keep you hydrated because of its high water content.
 Perfect for a day at the beach under the hot sun.

-Prep and slice the watermelon prior to heading to the beach.
+Prep and slice the watermelon before heading to the beach.
 So it’s easy to hand out.
-You can also cut the watermelon into cubes, but with the slices, you don’t have to worry about serving dishes.
+You can also cut the watermelon into cubes, but you don’t have to worry about serving dishes with the slices.

 4. Berries and other fruits